- Get the skinny on United Airlines MileagePlus and how it works.

 Like other airlines, United MileagePlus elite status comes with status across Star Alliance carriers.
 Benefits of Star Alliance elite status include lounge access, bonus miles on other airlines and an expanded checked bag allowance.
 To find out what benefits you may receive across Star Alliance carriers, visit the website of your airline.
 In order to get Star Alliance elite benefits, you must credit your United Airlines MileagePlus miles to the Star Alliance flight you are taking.

-Earning United MileagePlus miles
+Earning United MileagePlus miles in Australia

 United MileagePlus flyers have four ways to earn miles, but the most popular way is to earn miles by flying on the airlines.
 For Australian flyers, the easiest ways to earn miles are either flying with United or their Star Alliance partners, or purchasing miles direct from the airline.